syedirfanx/LLM-Learning-Journal/README.md

 - Code and notebooks for model tests and trials
 - Written explanations, summaries, and insights
-- Larger projects and demos involving LLMs
+- Projects and demos involving LLMs

 ---